ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 ## Structure

+The distinction between Tunnels and LSPs in the LSP-DB is essential for accurately modeling state information in PCEP, including procedures such as make-before-break, and for maintaining consistent state management across PCEP speakers.

-LSP-DB contains two types of objects: LSPs and Tunnels.
-An LSP is identified by the LSP-IDENTIFIERS TLV.
-A Tunnel is identified by the PLSP-ID in the LSP object and/or the SYMBOLIC-NAME.
-See [RFC8231].
+The LSP-DB contains two types of information: LSPs and Tunnels.
+An LSP is identified by the LSP-IDENTIFIERS TLV, while a Tunnel is identified by the PLSP-ID in the LSP object and/or the SYMBOLIC-NAME (see [RFC8231]).

 A Tunnel may or may not correspond to an actual tunnel on the router.
-For example, working and protect paths can be implemented as a single tunnel interface, but in PCEP, these are considered as two different Tunnels, because they have different PLSP-IDs.
+For example, working and protect paths can be implemented as a single tunnel interface, but in PCEP, these are represented as two different Tunnels with different PLSP-IDs.

 An LSP can be viewed as an instance of a Tunnel.
-In steady state, a Tunnel typically has only one LSP, but during make-before-break procedures (see [RFC3209]), multiple LSPs may exist simultaneously to represent both new and old instances.
+In steady state, a Tunnel typically has a single LSP; however, during make-before-break procedures (see [RFC3209]), multiple LSPs may exist simultaneously to represent both the new and old instances during the transition.

 ## Synchronization

-Both PCE and PCC maintain their separate copies of the LSP-DB.
+Since the LSP-DB contains PCEP-specific information such as PLSP-IDs, which remain constant for the duration of a PCEP session, both the PCE and PCC maintain their own local copies of the LSP-DB.
 The PCE LSP-DB is only modified by PCRpt messages, no other PCEP message may modify the PCE LSP-DB.
 The PCC LSP-DB is built from actual forwarding state that PCC has installed.
 PCC uses PCRpt messages to synchronize its local LSP-DB to the PCE.